XanderDesai/dirt-and-dogs/public/content.md

 # Additional Information
 ## Cycling Safety
 All riders ride at their own risk.
 Out of an abundance of caution riders will be required to sign a waiver before officially participating in the event.
+[Link to waiver](/waiver)

 Helmets will be required for all riders.
 Additional protective gear such as gloves and sunglasses are also recommended.